-PhD loans of up to £25,000 have been confirmed by the UK government for individuals starting an eligible level 8 qualification in 2018.
+PhD loans of up to £25,000 have been confirmed by the UK government for individuals starting an eligible level 8 qualification.
 The loan is intended to be a contribution to the cost of the qualification, whether on tuition, maintenance, or any other costs associated with study.

 The key terms are as follows: